-Schallfeld Ensemble (Austria) at MicroFest Prague 2020 – Worldwide Open Call for Works
+Schallfeld Ensemble (Austria) at MicroFest Prague 2020 – Worldwide Open Call for Works #1 Results

-We announce that microtonal compositions for ensemble of three or four are sought for a concert in Prague on Thursday 23rd of April, 2020.
+The original text of the Call: We announce that microtonal compositions for ensemble of three or four are sought for a concert in Prague on Thursday 23rd of April, 2020.
 The music will be performed by members of the Austrian Schallfeld Ensemble in the opening concert of the MicroFest Prague 2020 / Institut mikrointervalové hudby 2020.
 Works should be for the whole quartet or a trio subset from the instruments Flute, Accordion, Cello and Double Bass and include microtonality.
 The instruments are of standard design, and microtonality on the flute and accordion have their usual limitations.

 The concert space will be Divadlo Inspirace at the Academy of Performing Arts in Prague.
 In the concert, Schallfeld Ensemble will also showcase works from recent standard repertoire that include microtonality.

 Works containing improvised, meaning not strictly and thoroughly notated, durations and dynamics will also be considered.
 Microtonal elements can be notated with high precision if desired.

 Please send a finished microtonal composition for the entire quartet or a trio from the instruments fl., acc., vc., cb. (no electronics available).
 Works between 4 and 10 minutes, and works performable without conductor are given slight preference.
 There are no limitations as to who may apply.
 The work may be old or new, previously performed or unperformed.